-According to Genworth’s Cost of Care Survey 2019, the average cost of assisted living in Delaware in 2020 is $6,035 / month.
-However, in the Dover area, the average cost of assisted living is slightly higher at approximately $6,180 / month.
+According to Genworth’s most recent Cost of Care Survey, the average cost of assisted living in Delaware is $5,995 / month.
+However, in the Dover area, the average cost of assisted living is slightly higher at approximately $6,073 / month.
 Alzheimer’s or Memory Care (in assisted living, not nursing homes) costs 20% to 30% more than regular assisted living.
-This means this type of care costs approximately $1,508 more per month.
+This means this type of care costs approximately $1,500 more per month.

-In 2020, per the 2019 Genworth Cost of Care Survey, the average hourly rate for home care in Delaware is $24.50.
-In Dover, the hourly cost is slightly higher than the statewide average hourly rate at $25.00.
+Per the 2021 Genworth Cost of Care Survey, the average hourly rate for home care in Delaware is $28.
+In Dover, the hourly cost is the same as the statewide average hourly rate at $28.
 Home health care (as opposed to non-medical home care) costs roughly the same each hour.

-Genworth’s Cost of Care Survey 2019 indicates that adult day care, in 2020, costs Delaware residents $83 / day, on average.
-However, the average daily rate in the Dover area is much lower at $60.
+Genworth’s Cost of Care Survey 2021 indicates that adult day care costs Delaware residents $77 / day, on average.
+However, the average daily rate in the Dover area is much lower at $62.

-2) Delaware Assistance for Caregivers Program, previously called the Caregiver Assistance, Respite, Education (CARE) Delaware Program is intended to support caregivers by offering respite care, support groups, and skills training.
+Previously called the Caregiver Assistance, Respite, Education (CARE) Delaware Program, the Delaware Assistance for Caregivers Program is intended to support caregivers by offering respite care, support groups, and skills training.